AlexandreEadDev/HarmonyStreamBot/README.md

 - Admin Commands
   - ban: Ban a user from the server.
   - delete: Delete multiple messages at once.
-  - mute: Mute a user in the server.
 - Other Commands
   - help: Display a list of available commands.
   - jokes: Tell a random joke.
-  - portfolio: Redirect to my GitHub portfolio page.
-  - profile: Get data from a League of Legends user.
 - Music Commands
   - play: Play a song.
   - back: Go back to the previous song.